+Appendix A

-Appendix A Defined terms
+Defined terms

-This appendix is an integral part of the IFRS.
+This appendix is an integral part of the Ind AS.

-credit risk The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.

-credit risk rating

-grades

-Rating of credit risk based on the risk of a default occurring on the financial instrument.

-currency risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

-instrument will fluctuate because of changes in market interest rates.

-obligations associated with financial liabilities that are settled by delivering cash or another financial asset.

-loans payable Loans payable are financial liabilities, other than short-term trade payables on normal credit terms.

-market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: currency instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
+- credit risk The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation. - credit riskRating of credit risk based on the risk of a defaultrating gradesoccurring rating grades on the financial instrument. - currency risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. - interest rateThe risk that the fair value or future cash flows of ariskfinancial instrument will fluctuate because of changes in market interest rates. - liquidity risk The risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset. - IoansLoans payable are financial liabilities, other than shortterm trade payables on normal credit terms. - market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: currency risk, interest rate risk and other price risk. - other priceThe risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.

-$\boldsymbol{risk},$ interest rate \boldsymbol{risk} and other price $\boldsymbol{risk}.$

-The following terms are defined in paragraph 11 of IAS 32, paragraph 9 of IAS 39, Appendix A of IFRS 9 or Appendix A of IFRS 13 and are used in this IFRS with the meaning specified in IAS 32, IAS 39, IFRS 9 and IFRS 13.
+The following terms are defined in paragraph 11 of Ind AS 32, Appendix A of Ind AS 109 or Appendix A of Ind AS 113 and are used in this Ind AS with the meaning specified in Ind AS 32, Ind AS 109 and Ind AS 113.

 - amortised cost of a financial asset or financial liability

 - contract asset

-- · credit-impaired financial assets
+- credit-impaired financial assets

 - derecognition

 - derivative

 - dividends

 - effective interest method

+- 16effective interest rate

 - equity instrument

 - expected credit losses

 - fair value

 - financial asset

 - financial guarantee contract

 - financial instrument

 - financial liability

 - financial liability at fair value through profit or loss

 - forecast transaction

-- gross carrying amount of a financial asset
+- 17gross carrying amount of a financial asset

 - hedging instrument

 - held for trading

 - impairment gains or losses

 - loss allowance

-- past due
+- 18past due

 - purchased or originated credit-impaired financial assets

 - reclassification date

-- regular way purchase or sale.
+- regular way purchase or sale